openaq/openaq-info/FAQ.md

 **6. Why does OpenAQ require funding, anyway?**

-We're a pretty bare-bones operation, but we do need funds to a) fetch, store, and serve out all these data, b) host            workshops around the world, c) pay our one full-time staff member, d) contract out services for cool enhancements that        make the data easier and just keep the system working, and e) a small bit of organizational costs.
+We're a pretty bare-bones operation, but we do need funds to a) fetch, store, and serve out all these data, b) host            workshops around the world, c) pay our one full-time staff member, d) contract out services for cool enhancements that        make the data easier and just keep the system working, and e) a small bit of organizational-upkeep costs.

 We're also looking with an eye to the future.
-We want to scale what we're doing to include more data-source types (we're looking at you,low-cost sensors), hold more workshops, and possibly even fund open air quality projects in places that need them most.
+We want to scale what we're doing to include more data-source types (we're looking at you, low-cost sensors), hold more workshops, and possibly even fund open air quality projects in places that need them most.

 **7. Can I donate funds?**

 It's awesome you'd even think of doing this!
 We don't accept donations from individuals at this time or foresee doing so in the near future.
-Frankly, we're much more interested in seeing individuals' skills applied to doing awesome stuff with the platform and data.
+Frankly, we're much more interested in seeing individuals' skills applied to doing cool stuff with the platform and data.
 We do seek to partner with organizations that are interested in fostering air quality awareness and actions around the world.
 If your organization is interested in sponsoring our work or collaborating in some way, please let us know (info@openaq.org).

 ---
 ##B. Open Data Access